NumEconCopenhagen/projects-2020-jop/dataproject/README.md

 The **results** of the project can be seen from running [dataproject.ipynb](dataproject.ipynb).

-The project loads Average_income.xlsx ownloaded from statistikbanekn.dk/INDKP101
+The project loads Average_income.xlsx downloaded from statistikbanken.dk/INDKP101

-This **loades two datasets**:

-1. INDKP101.xlsx downloaded from statistikbanekn.dk/INDKP101
-1. RAS200.xlsx downloaded from statistikbanekn.dk/RAS200

 **Dependencies:** Apart from a standard Anaconda Python 3 installation no further installations are required.